ROMANIA AT A GLANCE

 - The first anti-aging institute in the world was set up by Mrs. Ana Aslan, hosting an treating celebrities like Charles de Gaulle, J.F.
 Kennedy, Mao Zedong, Marlene Dietrich, Charlie Chaplin, Kirk Douglas, Salvador Dali.

-- Travel medical insurance is always a good idea when traveling abroad
+- Travel medical insurance is always a good idea when traveling abroad, right?

 - Ask younger people for directions in English, most of them will know the language

-- You can get a taxi from the street (having green light), however look at the price displayed on the doors.
-It should be ab.
-1,4 lei/km or you can use UBER
+- You can get a taxi from the street, however you should ask about prices before riding.
+Or you can use BOLT or UBER

 - Bucharest is safe, but here’s the usual safety precautions: be aware of pickpockets and scam artists